 The ASA Recognition Procedures must be published in a prominent place.
-The procedures may be changed by a 2/3 vote of the Executive Board, but not more than once during each spring/summer term and each fall/IAP term.
+The procedures may be changed in the same way as the rest of the operating procedures , but not more than once during each spring/summer term and each fall/IAP term.
 The procedures may always be reviewed by the ASA membership at a General Body meeting.